Dr. Diana L. Moss

-Diana Moss became the President of the American Antitrust Institute in January 2015.
-An economist, Dr. Moss has developed and expanded AAI’s advocacy channels and strategies, and strengthened communications with enforcers, Congress, other advocacy groups, and the media.
+Diana Moss joined the Progressive Policy Institute in 2023.
+She was previously President of the American Antitrust Institute from 2015-2023.
+An economist, Dr. Moss has developed and expanded competition enforcement and policy advocacy channels and strategies, and strengthened communications with enforcers, Congress, other advocacy groups, and the media.
 Her work spans both antitrust and regulation, with industry expertise in digital technology, electricity, petroleum, food and agriculture, airlines, telecommunications, and healthcare.
-Before joining AAI in 2001, Dr. Moss was at the Federal Energy Regulatory Commission, where she coordinated the agency’s competition analysis for electricity mergers.
-From 1989 to 1994, she consulted in private practice in the areas of regulation and antitrust.
+Dr. Moss was previously at the Federal Energy Regulatory Commission, where she coordinated the agency’s competition analysis for electricity mergers.
+In the early 1990s, she consulted in private practice in the areas of regulation and antitrust.
 Dr. Moss has spoken widely on various topics involving competition policy and enforcement, testified before Congress, appeared before state and federal regulatory commissions, and made numerous radio and television appearances.
 She has published articles in a number of economic and legal academic journals, including: American Economic Review, Journal of Industrial Organization, the Energy Law Journal, and the Antitrust Bulletin.
 She is editor of Network Access, Regulation and Antitrust (2005).
 Dr. Moss is Adjunct Faculty in the Department of Economics at the University of Colorado at Boulder.
 She holds a M.A. degree from the University of Denver and a Ph.D. from the Colorado School of Mines.

 A person listed as a contributor has spoken or otherwise participated in Federalist Society events, publications, or multimedia presentations.
 A person's appearance on this list does not imply any other endorsement or relationship between the person and the Federalist Society.
 In most cases, the biographical information on a person's "contributor" page is provided directly by the person, and the Federalist Society does not edit or otherwise endorse that information.
 The Federalist Society takes no position on particular legal or public policy issues.
 All expressions of opinion by a contributor are those of the contributor.